TomWoodward/testing-iframe-sandboxing/README.md

 it would be better if using the postmessage api to communicate with the embed remained possible

+### findings

+postmessage works in all the examples. it seems like if you use some way to ensure a content security policy is also defined for your sandboxed (non-same-origin) iframe, you can pretty much rely on its isolation.

+bad things can be controlled with:
+- posting to unknown endpoints with javascript - content security policy
+- submitting sneaky data via GET request to unknown endpoints by adding `script`, `img` or other tags to the document with a target `src` attribute - content security policy
+- modify the parent window - sandbox without `allow-same-origin` or an iframe `src` on a different origin
+- accessing cookies from parent window's host - iframe sandbox

 ### procedure
 run these at the same time:
 ```